ikajdan/reflow_hot_plate/tools/desktop_app/README.md

 # Reflow Hot Plot

-Allows to visualize and control the reflow soldering process.
+Allows visualizing the temperature profile of a reflow soldering process.

 ### Usage